Behavior Therapy Courses and Classes with Program Information

 Behavior Therapy Program Information

 A Master of Science in Behavior Analysis is the most commonly offered degree; a master's degree is the minimum required to become a certified behavior analyst.
 Currently, the Association for Behavior Analysis International (ABAI) accredits master's and doctorate programs in behavior analysis.
 Doctorate programs in behavior analysis generally offer the same curriculum as the master's programs, though additional practical training, behavior therapy coursework and research opportunities are provided; a dissertation is also required for the Ph.D.
-Concentrations in areas such as special education, organizational behavior management, developmental disabilities and behavioral medicine are often available at both graduate levels.
+Concentrations in areas such as special education are often available at both graduate levels.
 Bachelor's degrees are offered in behavior therapy, though graduates are qualified as assistant behavior analysts only.

 Information on Certification